ARM-software/CMSIS-DSP/ComputeGraph/README.md

 When true, generate some code to dump the FIFO content at runtime.
 Only useful for debug.

+In C code generation, it is only available when using the mode `codeArray == False`.

+When this mode is enabled, the first line of the scheduler file is :

+`#define DEBUGSCHED 1`

+and it also enable some debug code in `GenericNodes.h`

 #### schedName (default = "scheduler")

 Name of the scheduler function used in the generated code.